-Friday et al. (2013) estimated a 14% (95% CI = 1.0 - 26.5%) annual rate of change in abundance of fin whales between 2002 and 2010.
-However, this apparent rate of change in abundance is higher than most plausible estimates of rates of change for large whale populations (see Zerbini et al. (2010) for a discussion of maximum rates of increase for humpback whale populations).
+Friday et al. (2013) estimated a 14% (95% CI = 1.0-26.5%) annual rate of change in abundance of fin whales between 2002 and 2010.
+However, this apparent rate of change in abundance is higher than most plausible estimates of rates of change for large whale populations (see Zerbini et al. 2010 for a discussion of maximum rates of increase for humpback whale populations).
 It is likely that the apparent rate of change in abundance in the study area is due at least in part to changes in distribution and not just to changes in overall population size.
-Friday et al. (in press) found that the abundance of fin whales in the survey area increased in colder years, likely due to shifts in the distribution of prey.
-Stafford et al. (2010) provided evidence of prey-driven distribution where fin and right whale call rates in the vicinity of mooring M2 (approximate location: 57.9° N, 164.1° W) increased following peaks in euphausiid and copepod biomass.
+Friday et al. (2013) found that the abundance of fin whales in the survey area increased in colder years, likely due to shifts in the distribution of prey.
+Stafford et al. (2010) provided evidence of prey-driven distribution where fin and right whale call rates in the vicinity of mooring M2 (approximate location: 57.9°N, 164.1°W) increased following peaks in euphausiid and copepod biomass.

+Zerbini et al. (2006) estimated an annual increase in coastal waters south of the Alaska Peninsula of 4.8% (95% CI: 4.1-5.4%) for the period 1987-2003.
+However, there are uncertainties in the initial population estimate from 1987, as well as uncertainties regarding fin whale population structure in this area.
 A reliable estimate of the maximum net productivity rate is currently unavailable for the Northeast Pacific fin whale stock.
 Hence, until additional data become available, it is recommended that the cetacean maximum net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).